ninjapenguin/redis-monitor-server/README.md

 rm.shutdown()
 ````

-### Option 2: starting the server manually and connecting to it from your favorite language
+### Option 2: Run the server manually and connect externally

 To start the redis monitoring server listening on two local ports: